Backup solution - rsnapshot¶

 You should get into the habit of running

 configtest against a particular configuration.
-The reason for that will be more evident when we get into the Multiple Machine or Multiple Server Backups section.
+The reason for that will be more evident when you get into the Multiple Machine or Multiple Server Backups section.

 configtest against a particular configuration file, run it with the -c option to specify the configuration: